Frequently Asked Questions

 The motor was originally designed in Italy.

-Since we ship throughout the United States and the rest of the world, it is simply not possible to ship the bikes fully assembled.
 Your bike will arrive about 95% assembled.
 The only assembly you will need to undertake is to put on the front wheel, install the handlebars, screw on the pedals, attach the fender and the front light, and you are good to go!
 The whole process should not take more than 15-30 minutes, and no special skills or tools are required.

 We ship most of our bikes via FedEx Ground.
 Most in-stock orders go out next business day and take 2 to 5 days to reach most destinations in the continental U.S. We use heavy-duty boxes for packing each bike to provide maximum protection during shipping.